GriffithUniLibrary/advanced-data-wrangle-2/content/5-lesson.md

 {% capture text %}
 - Go to column `Notes on skies and wind`
-- Select `Facet > Text facet` and explore the 38 choices
+- Select `Facet > Text facet` and explore the 36 choices

-Notice all the variations in common separators, order of variables and case format.
+Notice the variations in common separators, order of values and case format.
 We cannot split the variable into multiple columns using the method.
 - Hover over the `(blank)` choice select `edit` and change `(blank)` to `NULL`
-- Select `Edit cells > Common transforms > to lower case` to make the case consistent throughout the cell
+- Select `Edit cells > Common transforms > to lower case` to make the case consistent throughout the cell (and reduce the choices to 31)
 - Select `Edit column> add column based on this column`
 - Type new column name  `Overcast`
 - Click inside expression box, enter GREL expression: